jjuback/gc-excelviewer/README.md

 > As of version 1.1.9, any open CSV/Excel previews will automatically update to reflect the modified settings.

 ## Change Log
+### 1.1.10
+CSV preview now persists column widths and sort/filter criteria.

+Excel preview now supports filtering via its column headers.
+Filter criteria are persisted, but column widths are not.

+Upgraded to use Wijmo build 5.20162.198.

 ### 1.1.9
 Fixed bug where the CSV preview did not update automatically when the associated text document was saved.
 For best results, the `files.autoSave` setting should be set to either `off` (the default) or `onFocusChange`.